Kansas State vs Montana State Players to Watch - First Round

 Top Players to Watch: Kansas State vs. Montana State - First Round

-Friday's first-round NCAA tournament game between the Kansas State Wildcats (23-9) and the Montana State Bobcats (25-9) at Greensboro Coliseum at 9:40 PM ET features the Wildcats' Markquis Nowell and the Bobcats' Raequan Battle as players to watch.
+When the Kansas State Wildcats (23-9) and Montana State Bobcats (25-9) face off in the first round of the NCAA tournament at Greensboro Coliseum on Friday at 9:40 PM ET, Markquis Nowell and Raequan Battle will be two of the top players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!